 Or Earn SkyMiles on Grocery Delivery

-One of Delta's newest partnerships is also among its best to keep earning SkyMiles.
+One of Delta's newer partnerships is also among its best to keep earning SkyMiles.

-As a part of this partnership, Instacart is offering all Delta SkyMiles members a three-month complimentary Instacart+ subscription.
-Travelers with Platinum or Diamond Delta Medallion Status can opt into a 12-month free trial.
+As a part of this partnership, Instacart is offering all Delta SkyMiles members a one-month complimentary Instacart+ subscription.
+Travelers with Platinum or Diamond Delta Medallion Status can opt into a three-month free trial.

 Earn 2,500 SkyMiles for Late Bags